 Here is a question about a laptop hard drive that was behaving badly.
-The user wants to save the data files on a drive where the Windows operating system was going south fast.
+The user wanted to save the data files on a drive where the Windows operating system failing fast.

-If you have a laptop with a single drive that holds your operating systems as well as your data, and the OS is starting to “lose it”, this might be a way for you to reclaim your data before reinstalling Windows.
+If you have a laptop with a single drive that holds your operating systems as well as your data, and the Windows OS is corrupt, infected, or fails to start, this method might be a way for you to reclaim your data before reinstalling Windows.

 I had an 80 Gigabyte laptop hard drive and a laptop-hdd-to-USB adapter.
 However when I connect it to another computer I can’t access it and it says “Unrecognized USB device”.
 How can I recover the hard drive and browse through the files?
 The hard drive has crashed and I’m trying to recover the files, for free preferably